umar1196/umar1196/README.md

 ### Hi there 👋
-I am a data scientist and bioinformatician with expertise in image and omics data analysis.
-I have developed the method for single cell (scRNA-seq) clssification and working on the integration of omics data.
+I am a data scientist and bioinformatician with image and omics data analysis expertise.
+I have developed the single-cell (scRNA-seq) classification method and am working on integrating omics data and spatial transcriptomic data analysis.
 <!--

 -->